Dublin for a Day—The Perfect Itinerary

 It’s one of the most beautiful bridges in the country and served as the country’s first toll booth.
 It has been crossing over the Liffey River for more than 200 years.

-Here is a map of the Ha’Penny Bridge.
+Here is a map of the Ha’Penny Bridge

-Guinness Storehouse or Jameson Distillery
+6. Guinness Storehouse or Jameson Distillery

 One of the most famous things Ireland is known for is the smooth pints of Guinness.
-The Guinness Storehouse is one of the top things to do in Dublin for those that want to see how this drink is made.
+The Guinness Storehouse is one of the top things to do in Dublin for those who want to see how this drink is made.

 You’ll also learn about the history of the drink.
 At the end of the tour, you get a free pint to enjoy!